torognes/vsearch/README.md

 ## Introduction

 The aim of this project is to create an alternative to the [USEARCH](http://www.drive5.com/usearch/) tool developed by Robert C. Edgar (2010).

 The new tool should:

 * have open source code with an appropriate open source license
-* be freely available, gratis
+* be free of charge, gratis
-* have a 64-bit design that handles very large databases and more than 4GB of memory
+* have a 64-bit design that handles very large databases and much more than 4GB of memory
+* be as accurate or more accurate than usearch
 * be as fast or faster than usearch
-* be as accurate or more accurate than usearch

-A tool called VSEARCH has been implemented including the following commands: `usearch_global`, `cluster_smallmem`, `cluster_fast`, `derep_fulllength`, `sortbysize`, `sortbylength` and `maskfasta`.
+We have implemented a tool called VSEARCH which supports the following commands: `usearch_global`, `cluster_smallmem`, `cluster_fast`, `derep_fulllength`, `sortbysize`, `sortbylength` and `maskfasta`, as well as almost all their options.

-It does not support amino acid sequences, local alignments, or chimera detection.
+VSEARCH does not support amino acid sequences, local alignments, or chimera detection.
+These features may be added in the future.

 Searches have been parallelized using threads and SIMD.
-VSEARCH includes a SIMD vectorized full global aligner, while USEARCH uses a heuristic aligner.
+VSEARCH includes a SIMD vectorized full global aligner, while USEARCH uses a heuristic seed and extend aligner.

-Exactly the same option names as USEARCH version 7 has been used in order to make it possible to make VSEARCH almost a drop-in replacement.
+Exactly the same option names as USEARCH version 7 has been used in order to make VSEARCH an almost drop-in replacement.

+## Example

-In the example below, VSEARCH will identify sequences in database.fsa that are at least 90% identical on the plus strand to the query sequences in queries.fsa and write the results to alnout.txt.
+In the example below, VSEARCH will identify sequences in the file database.fsa that are at least 90% identical on the plus strand to the query sequences in the file queries.fsa and write the results to the file alnout.txt.

 `./vsearch-0.0.15-linux-x86_64 --usearch_global queries.fsa --db database.fsa --strand plus --id 0.9 --alnout alnout.txt`

-## Implementation details
+## Details

 **Algorithm:** VSEARCH indexes the unique kmers in the database in a way similar USEARCH, but is currently limited to continuous words (non-spaced seeds).
 It samples every unique kmer from each query sequence and identifies the number of matching kmers in each database sequence.
 It then examines the database sequences in order of decreasing number of kmer matches.
 A full global alignment is computed and those database sequences that satisfy all accept options are accepted while the others are rejected.
 The `--maxrejects` and `--maxaccepts` options are supported in this process, indicating the maximum number of non-matching and matching databases considered, respectively.
 Please see the USEARCH paper and supplementary for details.